badola/blog/cpp/if_you_see_cut_paste.md

 > The problem was that while I knew what was needed, I did not know how to implement it without incurring a performance penalty for the three-reverses rotate.
 > This is why when I wrote the specification of rotate for STL in 1994, it was returning `void`.

+In the book *From Mathematics to Generic Programming*, Alexander Stepanov and Daniel Rose then go on to describe the **Law of Useful Return** :
+> If you’ve already done the work to get some useful result, don’t throw it away.
+> Return it to the caller.
+> This may allow the caller to get some extra work done “for free”.

+Therefore, since C++11, `std::rotate` returns an iterator to the new position of the previously-last iterator.
+Maybe it won’t be used, but it was already computed anyway.
+As we will see now, in the below examples, how critical this "Law of Useful Return" can be.
+It also completes the interface of `std::rotate` by allowing identity permutation.

 The one-liner to remember `std::rotate` is :
-> If you see cut-paste, it is std::rotate.
+> **If you see cut-paste, it is std::rotate.**

+(repeat it 3 times - "If you see cut-paste, it is std::rotate." - and you have already mastered rotate)

-So if you see any use case, where you have to cut the data and paste it somewhere, it can be easily achieved by `std::rotate`.
+So, if you see any use case where you have to cut the data and paste it somewhere, it can be easily achieved by `std::rotate`.

 In short, we can re-interpret rotate :